dvdliu/Operation-System-Proj-C/README.md

 ## Background

-This project began as a class operating systems assignment and was expanded afterward into a more complete systems exploration — going beyond the minimum requirements to dig deeper into how real OS components like schedulers, virtual memory managers, and filesystems fit together.
+This project began as a class operating systems assignment and was expanded afterward into a more complete systems exploration.
+My focus is going beyond the minimum requirements to dig deeper into how real OS components like schedulers, virtual memory managers, and filesystems fit together.